 Now remote team members and freelancers can communicate with their teams and clients through remote conferencing and even use the screen-sharing programs like Team Viewer and Google Hangouts to walk through processes step-by-step.
 These tools can play an important role in mitigating the lack of interaction and potential isolation resulting from remote work and many companies are using video conferencing as a way of engaging remote employees in company events.

 Whenever a business is considering implementing remote working options for their employees, they must adjust other company policies and communication methods so that both on-site and remote employees receive equal amounts of inclusion and consideration.

 This way remote employees can make just as much of an impact on a business’s success, with opportunities to take on leadership roles despite having less actual face-time with management.
 As long as businesses take effective measures to involve their remote employees just as much as those in the office, they should be in a good position to recruit more effectively and retain the employees that they already have.

 Not only has the internet opened up countless possibilities in terms of ongoing projects, but those new to remote working can track down leads on new work and clients by taking advantage of freelancing websites such as SimplyHired and Freelancer.

-These websites allow professionals to seek new work according to very particular requirements such as time frames, specialties, and desired pay—this allows remote workers to pick projects on their own terms and businesses can recruit outside talent effectively without having to pay the cost of hiring a new employee.
+These websites allow professionals to seek new work according to very particular requirements such as time frames, specialities, and desired pay—this allows remote workers to pick projects on their terms and businesses can recruit outside talent effectively without having to pay the cost of hiring a new employee.